zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

 .. zeek:id:: bro_is_terminating

    :Type: :zeek:type:`function` () : :zeek:type:`bool`
+   :Attributes: :zeek:attr:`&deprecated`

-   Checks if Bro is terminating.
+   Checks if Zeek is terminating.
+This function is deprecated, use :zeek:see:`zeek_is_terminating` instead.

-   :returns: True if Bro is in the process of shutting down.
+   :returns: True if Zeek is in the process of shutting down.

    .. zeek:see:: terminate

 .. zeek:id:: bro_version

    :Type: :zeek:type:`function` () : :zeek:type:`string`
+   :Attributes: :zeek:attr:`&deprecated`

-   Returns the Bro version string.
+   Returns the Zeek version string.
+This function is deprecated, use :zeek:see:`zeek_version` instead.

-   :returns: Bro's version, e.g., 2.0-beta-47-debug.
+   :returns: Zeek's version, e.g., 2.0-beta-47-debug.

 .. zeek:id:: bytestring_to_count